projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

     <img src="./Raspberry_Pi_setup_images/21_insert_sd.jpeg" width="400" height="auto" />
     </div>

-3. Remove the washers from the back of the display monitor.
+3. Remove the bolts off from the back of the display monitor.
 Make sure to keep these in a safe spot as they will be needed later.

     <div class=mdImage align=center>
     <img src="./Raspberry_Pi_setup_images/6_remove_washers.jpg" width="400" height="auto" />